Our Methodology

 | Low | ±8% | 5K source distance, OR weekly volume < 30 km, OR longest run < 24 km |

 Shorter source distances also receive an additional penalty applied to the midpoint itself.
 A 5K adds +6% to the centre of the range, a 10K adds +3%, because the extrapolation is inherently less reliable at those distances, not just less certain.
+The specific values (+6% and +3%) are calibration estimates — the rationale (larger D2/D1 ratio means more error) is well-founded, but the precise figures reflect practical judgement rather than values derived from a particular study.

 A runner with a 10K PB of 48:00, running 45 km/week, longest run 26 km, one previous marathon, targeting a flat course in mild conditions (13°C):